nathan-b/TolkienEssays/rings.md

 ## Final Note

-I hope you find this document helpful or interesting; I certainly enjoyed writing it, but my enjoyment is increased if my readers enjoy it too.
+I hope you find this essay helpful or interesting.
+I certainly enjoyed writing it, but my enjoyment is increased if my readers enjoy it too.
 Feel free to contact me with any additional questions on the matter.
 There is quite a bit of information available on the Rings of Power, so I did not have to delve too deeply into opinion or interpretation.
 That said, I'm always open to feedback or disagreement.

 Thanks for reading!